robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

       * "30" is the (hex) address offset to write given by the *Intel Quartus Prime Platform Designer*

   3. **Put a Hex pattern to the FPGA LEDs**
-      * With following command can be any hex pattern written over the *AXI-Bus*
+      * With the following command any hex pattern can be written over the *AXI-Bus*
         ```bash
         FPGA-writeBridge -lw 20 -h acdc
         ```